-- Students are also required to attend one autopsy experience and complete a minimum of 4 semester credits of electives prior to beginning year III.
-Students may elect to complete these requirements anytime within their first and/or second year of study.
-A maximum of 2 Clinical Care Practicum credits may be applied toward the 4 semester elective credit requirement. - Dual-degree students (D.O./M.A. and D.O./MBA) may request a waiver of up to 2 semester elective credits.
-Application for waiver may be made following completion of at least 2 semester elective credits. - Elective course IDIS 110 has additional restrictions that apply to the dual D.O./M.A. bioethics degree program.
-Please refer to the IDIS 110 course description as posted to this catalog.
+- Dual-degree students (D.O./M.A. and D.O./MBA) may request a waiver of up to 2 semester elective credits.
+Application for waiver may be made following completion of at least 2 semester elective credits. - Elective course BETH 110 has additional restrictions that apply to the dual D.O./M.A. bioethics degree program.
+Please refer to the BETH 110 course description as posted to this catalog.